mt-digital/metvi-analysis/README.md

 [metacorps](https://github.com/mt-digital/metacorps) locally, then re-run the analyses here by modifying `make_viomet_pubdata.py` and `correlate_tweets.py` to use your modified local database instead of the .csvs.
 For reference, those .csv files are http://metacorps.io/static/data/viomet-2012-snapshot-project-df.csv and http://metacorps.io/static/data/viomet-2016-snapshot-project-df.csv, respectively.

+If you have any trouble, please open an Issue!